 18KM | 6 HOURS | 540M DESCENT

 After a nice breakfast, we will follow the Chamkhar Chhu, descending gradually although few climbs is unavoidable.
 Finally, the long journey on foot ends here at the Dur village.
-From here, transport will pick us up and drive to our hotel in Bumthang.
+From here, transport will pick you up and drive to the hotel in Bumthang.
 Overnight at a hotel in Bumthang.

 188KM | 6HOUR

 Today you will start early to Gangtey valley with stop in Trongsa for lunch and visit the Trongsa Dzong.
 The road from here descends to Chendebji Chorten and then climbs up to Pele la Pass (3420m).
 With an alpine environment of rhododendrons and dwarf bamboo, the pass is the boundary between West and East Bhutan.
 During clear weather, you can view the high, snow-capped peaks.
 After short while, you will leave the highway and cross a small pass blanketed with dwarf bamboos and arrive at Gangtey village.
 Visit Gangtey Goenpa, the only Nyingmapa monastery in western Bhutan.
 You can spend some time interacting with the monks studying here.
 The college offers nine-year course in Buddhist studies.
 Overnight at a hotel in Gangtey.

 Today you will drive to Thimphu via Dochula Pass.
 En route, stop at Metsina and hike through rice paddies up to the Chimi Lhakhang Temple.
 This temple is dedicated to the great Yogi in the 14th century known as Drukpa Kuenley, or the “Divine Madman,” who is believed to bless women who seek fertility.
 After lunch, you will continue drive to Thimphu.
 Check into your hotel on arrival.
 Overnight at a hotel in Thimphu.

 54KM | 1HOUR